A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: Application to landing gear

 \subsection{Results and discussion}

 Following the strategy described above, the DP-based model clustered the recorded AE waveforms as shown in Figure \ref{fig:p6_counts_clusters}.
 The dashed vertical lines indicate the moment when a new cluster was created.
 A different colour was used to represent each cluster and their corresponding members.
-The dataset was eventually split into $K = 48$ different non-empty components, by setting $\alpha=1$.
+The dataset was eventually split into $K = 9$ different non-empty components, by setting $\alpha=0.01$.

 One of the first observations that can be made from the results presented in Figure \ref{fig:p6_counts_clusters}, is on the rate at which new clusters appeared.
 At the beginning of the fatigue test, the model was exposed (for the first time), to a vast number of AE events defined by a variety of different features.
 It is therefore natural to expect most clusters being created at the start, when the model is learning to identify and group the AE events as they are being introduced.
 Most of the first-appearing clusters are likely to correspond to the benign generating mechanisms attributed to the friction introduced by the sliding tube.
-Some higher-energy events can also be observed occurring somewhat early in the test, also triggering the creation of new clusters.
+Some events exhibiting significantly higher counts can also be observed occurring somewhat early in the test, also triggering the creation of new clusters.

-Although these high-energy clusters could relate to the first indications of crack initiation, they may also be a result of internal fractures already existing prior to the start of the fatigue test.
+These high-count events could potentially be attributed to sources of high energy, which may indicate the initial stages of crack initiation.
+Another plausible explanation is that these events might also be a result of internal fractures already existing prior to the start of the fatigue test.
 A point not yet mentioned, is that the lug had previously been fractured from preceding fatigue tests, and then repaired by welding it back in its original place.
 The sudden release of the internal stresses induced by the weld could have justifiably been a source of AE events exhibiting high counts.
-It is, unfortunately, impossible to know for sure the sources of all the observed events, as they could have also been generated from a variety of other mechanisms, such as material plastification, crack closure and crack-face rubbing \cite{Roberts2003}, among others.
+It is, unfortunately, impossible to know for sure the sources of all the observed events, as they could have also been generated from a variety of other mechanisms, such as material plastification, crack closure and crack-face rubbing~\cite{Roberts2003}, among others.

 Nonetheless, some consolation can be found by recalling that AE events deriving from crack nucleation and propagation will tend to exhibit a higher energy content (and counts), than those from any other potential mechanism in this setting.
 As reviewed in Section \ref{sec:intro}, the characterisation of AE events in fatigue tests is a subject that has been thoroughly examined in the literature, and on the basis of this consideration, one can therefore simplify the monitoring scheme by only looking at clusters that are characterised by the highest count-rates.